maybebyte/anthesis/os.md

 Linux Mint](https://www.linuxmint.com/edition.php?id=281).
 I believe in this OS enough that a USB flash drive with Linux Mint is always on my person in case someone wants me to set it up for them.
 It provides a familiar interface and full-featured applications.
+They dedicate a lot of time to making things intuitive, yet it still has all of the power and customizability of a Unix-like system.

-Those that are willing to dive deeper and aren't afraid to take some time to learn, take a look at OpenBSD.
+Those that are willing to dive deeper and aren't afraid to take some time to learn, take a look at [OpenBSD](https://www.openbsd.org/).
 It keeps things simple, yet the system is robust enough to handle many different use cases.
-OpenBSD as a system feels transparent/comprehensible due to great documentation and it's proactively secure.
-Comfy, in a word.
-It takes time to learn how it works and OpenBSD likely differs in some ways from what you're used to, yet it's worth every second of what you put in.
-At least it has been for me.
+OpenBSD as a system feels transparent/comprehensible due to great documentation and minimal tools that work together.
+These things along with a proactive attitude toward security makes OpenBSD comfy, in a word.
+It takes time to learn how it works--OpenBSD will inevitably differ from what you're used to.
+Yet it's worth every second of what you put in, or at least it has been for me.

 Use a privacy respecting OS for your mobile device if you can.
 [GrapheneOS](https://grapheneos.org/) is what I use, although